 LA's La Brea Tar Pits

 In elementary school I was fascinated by the well-illustrated specter of Pleistocene animals -- large and small -- trapped and waiting to die in the oily mire of California's La Brea Trap Pits.
-This prehistoric drama clearly haunts each Smacker.
+Was this localized attritional nightmare an analogue to my childhood spent caring for a chronically ill mother?
+I dunno but the prehistoric drama clearly haunts each Smacker.

 Crack-pot car dealer Dick Balch